Garden irrigation explained – the systems, benefits and costs you need to know about

 Benefits of garden irrigation systems

 - Weed reduction: Richard Ferguson of Hozelhock suggests that an automatic irrigation system can help to kill weeds naturally.
-“As the water is directed to exactly where it needs to be.
-Weeds tend to appear when there is excess moisture and gaps between plant,” says Richard.
+“Water is directed to exactly where it needs to be, and weeds tend to appear when there is excess moisture and gaps between plants,” says Richard.

 - Uses less water: Watering by hand or with a hose means that you're watering plants from above.
-Irrigation systems water the soil directly meaning that less water is evaporated or blocked by the leaves of your plants.
+Irrigation systems water the soil directly meaning that less water evaporates or is blocked by the leaves of your plants.
 "Every drop is targeted properly, so water and money are saved," says Jane Dobbs garden expert at Allan's Gardeners.
-Of course, if you're watering with rain runoff, this would be the most environmental method.
+Of course, if you're watering with rain run-off that you've collected in a water butt, this would be the most environmentally friendly method.

 - Saves time and effort: "Some more advanced garden irrigation systems have timers, making them ideal for busy homeowners that may not have time to water their gardens regularly," says Tom Clifford.